 When is illuminations taking place in Tokyo?

-Illuminations typically span between November to December, but they can run as long as February.
-Here, we’ve highlighted Tokyo’s best winter illuminations — perfect for a romantic stroll or fun meetups with friends.
+Illuminations typically span from November to December, but they can run as long as February.
+Here, we’ve highlighted Tokyo’s best winter illuminations, perfect for a romantic stroll or fun meetups with friends.